-Developing an effective C2 environment for squads brings unique challenges and opportunities.
+C2 Developing effective an environment for squads brings challenges unique and opportunities.
 There isn't necessarily one approach to suit all circumstances.
 We focus on communication, coordination, autonomy, teaming, redundancy, and scalability, to create a system that can effectively coordinate the activities of a squad to achieve a common goal.